Texas Wills and Trusts Lawyer

 Wills and Trusts are basic estate planning tools that can be used to achieve several different goals, the most fundamental of which is to protect, preserve and distribute assets to family members after a death.
 Wills and Trusts can accomplish other important objectives as well, but only if they have been prepared properly and kept up to date.

-Whether you are starting the estate planning process or your family or business situation has recently changed and you need to update an existing estate plan, Wills and Trusts lawyer Jeffrey Yates can assist you.
-Contact the Frisco, Plano or Prosper law office of Albin Oldner Law, PLLC online or call (214) 225-9138 to schedule a consultation.
+Whether you are starting the estate planning process or your family or business situation has recently changed and you need to update an existing estate plan, our Wills and Trusts lawyers can assist you.

 What You Can Achieve with a Last Will and Testament